michael-clermont1/cst3106_labs/Lab04/Michael_Clermont_design_system.md

-# Joe Smith's Portfolio Design System Documentation
+# Michael Clermont's Portfolio Design System Documentation

 This documentation provides a clear and simplified overview of the design system used for the portfolio project.
 It includes colors, typography, components, and layouts, along with screenshots of mock-ups for clear communication of the design.